stschulte/simple-parallel-promise/README.md

 - we wait for `processLine` of the second line and yield the result
 - the content of the loop runs with the second result
 - ...

+## How it works

+In case concurrency is greater than 1 `processAsyncIterator` and `processIterator` create a ringbuffer to store promises of your worker.
+Ringbuffer means we first add items to it until we hit the upper bound.
+We then start again at the beginning, replacing previously inserted items.

+Whenever we replace a previously added promise, we wait until it is resolved and then yield the result again so it can be processed by your loop.

+This means we always run up to `concurrency` worker functions.
+Please be aware that a long-running woker may prevent additional workers from being scheduled since we always await the promises in the inserted order.

 ## Running test